 ORLP projects are limited to using a maximum of 25% of the total budget for costs not directly attributable to physical development/rehabilitation activities, supplies, equipment, or cost of land.
-The 25% cap includes, but is not limited to: overall management of activities directly related to finance, general grant administration cost, and architectural and engineering services.
+The 25% cap includes, but is not limited to, the overall management of activities directly related to finance, general grant administration cost, architectural and engineering services, and contingency fees.